HedvigS/personal-cookbook/R/cldf_for_dummies.md

 json file has information *about* the dataset, for example the type of dataset is, what the contents are, what the filenames are etc.

-Many cldf-datasets also contain a bibTeX-file with bibliographic references for the data.
+Many CLDF-datasets also contain a bibTeX-file with bibliographic references for the data.
 In such cases, each data-point is tied to a reference by the key in the bibTeX entry.
 Usually the key is in a column called “Source” in the ValueTable or FormTable.
 The bibTeX file is